dsmrreader/dsmr-reader/docs/faq.rst

 .. seealso::

-    If it does not resolve your issue, ask for support on Github (see end of page).
+    If it does not resolve your issue, ask for support on GitHub (see end of page).

 How do I fix: ``Error: Already running on PID 1234``?